-“That’s how they described the sound?
-A scream?”
-My life had taken a bizarre turn, my naïve ideas of reality forever destroyed by knowledge that we three dimensional-dwelling humans live in an unknowable multi-dimensional world.
+Since SJ had recruited me, my life had taken a bizarre turn.
+All my naïve ideas of reality had been forever destroyed by knowledge that three dimensional-dwelling humans lived in an unknowable multi-dimensional world.
 A frightening and often wicked world.

 My guess?
 A harpy.
 Possibly the same one that almost snatched my dog a few weeks ago.

-Harpies are human-bird hybrids with an unquenchable appetite.
+Harpies were human-bird hybrids with an unquenchable appetite.
 The fierce scavengers’ infamy stemmed from their habit of stealing food from the hungry crew of Greek heroes Jason and Aeneas.

 In the Cryptivita Directory—the Who’s Who of the netherworld—harpies received a domestic classification and a mild nuisance rating.

 If the bird belonged in this world, I wasn’t certain whether wormhole extraction was possible.
-I still had lots to learn about this cosmic commission.
+There was lots to learn about this cosmic commission.
+That.
+I. Quit.

 I peered over my coffee cup to see Tiffany—bouncy boobs exploding from her crop top—sashay across my front yard.

-She flapped her hand, the rhinestones in her manicure sparkling in the light.
+Tiffany flapped her hand, the rhinestones in her manicure sparkling in the sun.
 “Didn’t hear a thing,” she giggled.
 “Because someone keeps me up all night.”